Collection

 Here is a breakdown of the folder components within the Staging pane of the Staging Explorer:

-• The Processing Source Location from the Collections page becomes the file location for the data in Staging Explorer.
+- The Processing Source Location from the Collections page becomes the file location for the data in Staging Explorer.
 It contains a sub-folder for Collections to house the Collection data.
 Using the above example, it would be:

-• The Artifact ID from the Collections page under Custodian Details is the data source ID.
-Using the above example, it would be:
+- The Artifact ID of the data source used becomes the sub-folder.
+Using the above example, they would be: